64kramsystem/openscripts/README.md

   - `prettify`: prettifies files; supports XML and JSON
   - `ship_gem`: ships a gem, performing all the maintenance operation (version increase, tag, build, push, ...)
 - "real-world"
+  - `control_music_player`: performs actions on a music player running in the background (supports Clementine, MPV, GMusicBrowser...)
   - `encode_to_m4a`: encodes and normalizes input files to m4a, using ffmpeg/libsdk_aac
   - `fill_labels`: prepares an OpenDocument with addresses, to be printed on a standard A4 page with 96x50.8mm labels
   - `mk_invoice`: prepares a generic (software engineering) invoice in Office Open XML format, using a template, and the data provided in the configuration file